Amelia Heinle: Career

-Through the 1990s, she appeared in many made for TV movies, as well as a role in the 1999 Steven Soderbergh film The Limey (as Peter Fonda's girlfriend).
+Through the 1990s, she appeared in many made-for-TV movies, and a role in the 1999 Steven Soderbergh film The Limey (as Peter Fonda's girlfriend).
 She appeared in the music video for "I Will Buy You a New Life" by Everclear.

+In 2000, Heinle played the part of Harriet Hemings in Sally Hemings: An American Scandal, a short, two-part, made-for-television film.

-In 2001, she returned to daytime television, this time in the role of Mia Saunders on All My Children, the heretofore unknown half-sister of Liza Colby (Marcy Walker). lthough she started as a front-burner character, her romantic pairing with Jake Martin (J. Eddie Peck) didn't work out because of the actor's exit from the show, with Mia relegated to a background character.
+In 2001, she returned to daytime television, this time in the role of Mia Saunders on All My Children, the heretofore unknown half-sister of Liza Colby (Marcy Walker).
+Although she started as a front-burner character, her romantic pairing with Jake Martin (J. Eddie Peck) did not work out because of the actor's exit from the show, with Mia relegated to a background character.
 In 2004, Heinle opted not to renew her contract with All My Children and left the show.

 On March 21, 2005, Heinle joined the cast of the CBS soap opera The Young and the Restless, as Victoria Newman, replacing the popular Heather Tom in the role.
 She won a Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2014 and again in 2015 for the role.

-In April 2009, Heinle appeared in season 4, episode 20, of Ghost Whisperer, entitled "Stage Fright", with husband Thad Luckinbill and fellow daytime drama actress Lesli Kay.
+In April 2009, Heinle appeared in season four, episode 20, of Ghost Whisperer, entitled "Stage Fright", with husband Thad Luckinbill and fellow daytime drama actress Lesli Kay.

 Personal life

-In February 1995, she married her Loving co-star and on-screen love interest, Michael Weatherly.
-On January 10, 1996, Heinle gave birth to their only child, a son named August.
-She and Weatherly divorced in 1997.
+In February 1995, Heinle married her Loving/The City co-star Michael Weatherly.
+Their son was born in 1996.
+The couple divorced in 1997.

 In March 2007, she married her Young and the Restless co-star, Thad Luckinbill, notable for portraying her onscreen ex-husband, J.T.
 Hellstrom.
-Their first child together, a son, Thaddeus Rowe, was born on November 2, 2007.
-Their second child, a daughter, Georgia March, was born on December 17, 2009.Luckinbill filed for divorce from Heinle in 2017, but as of 2022 they are still together.
+Their first child together, a son, was born on November 2, 2007.
+Their second child, a daughter, was born on December 17, 2009.